Health Care Fraud

 • Report any discrepancies to your health insurance plan or payer.

-• Beware of "free" medical services, as illicit entities use this lure to obtain information.
+• Beware of "free" medical services, as illicit entities use this tactic to obtain information.

 • Safeguard your insurance member ID card.